-This is the manual for tlp-cluster, a provisioning tool for Apache Cassandra designed for developers looking to both benchmark and test the correctness of Apache Cassandra.
+This is the manual for tlp-cluster, a provisioning tool for Apache Cassandra designed for developers looking to benchmark and test Apache Cassandra.
 It assists with builds and starting instances on AWS.

-To get started, add the bin directory in tlp-cluster to your $PATH.
+To get started, add the bin directory of tlp-cluster to your $PATH.
 For example:

 |We currently only support the ubuntu 16 ami in us-west-2.
 We’d love a pull request to improve this!|